94kayla/questions-for-employers/README.md

 **How do you make money?** Again, mostly for startups, but can they explain the business model in a way that makes sense?

-**Are company financials transparent throughout the company?** What about salaries? (see the DE&I section).
-This is another question that you probably don't want to ask a publicly traded company, because the financials should be public record.
-If you're curious, you should probably have already checked.

 **How much are you planning to hire in the next year?** If it's a large number, ask the follow-up: How do you plan to hire and onboard that many people?

-**How does the company usually solve problems: through committee, group meetings, individual meetings or management only?** Helps get a sense of where they're at on the consensus-driven to top-down continuum.

 **How are important decisions made and communicated?**  Are they dictated top down?
 Are ideas from anyone welcomed?
 If so, in what scope/context?